TrawlingAttack/VQ-PassGPT/README.md

 - Supports pattern-guided password generation
 - Uses D&C (divide-and-conquer) for efficient decoding
 - Easily extendable and trainable via HuggingFace Trainer
+## Dataset
+You are encouraged to train using your own password leaks and datasets.
+Some great places to find those include:

 ## Training
 ```bash